free-ghz/static-image-gallery/readme.md

 - requires a bit of a setup if youre new to python development. it's not too hard but there's a bit of it. i will try to explain.
 - you will have to write image descriptions in the json mines
 - you will have to run a few commands each time to update file knowledge + generate html
-- you have to incidentally host the script, or change build directory, because i set the default for my specific use case (y)(a)
 - binga bonga bing

 In return, how about: